llashishll/Mark10-Cash-Register/README.md

 # Mark10-Cash-Register
- A cash register app made to calcualte change in specific denomination of notes and coins
+A cash register app designed to calculate the change to be returned in specific denominations of notes and coins.